Exams and Tests

 about the kinds and numbers of cells in the blood.

-chest X-ray to provide a picture of organs and
+chest X-ray, to provide a picture of the inside of the chest.

-pictures of the organs and structures in the chest, abdomen, and pelvis.
+pictures of the inside of the chest, abdomen, and pelvis.

-energy.
-Metabolic activity is generally high in cancer cells.
+metabolic activity.
+Metabolic activity is often high in cancer cells.

 your doctor find out the type of lymphoma.